Core Concepts

 Virtual Mount Point:

-- Each network gets a virtual nobgp mounted volume at
+- Each network gets a shared drive mounted on every connected node

-- Files stored here are accessible to all nodes in the same network
+- Files written on one node are visible on all other nodes in the same network

 Web Panel: